NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Seven Dooms for Sandpoint/Minargul.md

     desc: "  Whistlewing (bat)"

   - name: "Whistle Up Cursed Flames"
     desc: "`pf2:2` (curse,divine,fire) Minargul whistles a high-pitched shrill note, breathing out a blast of fire and foul-smelling smoke as she does so.
-All creatures in a @Template[cone|distance:15] must attempt a DC 24 Reflex check save.\n* * *\n\n**Critical Success** The creature is unaffected.\n\n**Success** The creature takes 3d6 fire damage.\n\n**Failure** The creature takes 6d6 fire damage and is [[Conditions/Sickened|Sickened 1]] by the agonizing pain of the burns.\n\n**Critical Failure** The creature takes 6d6 fire damage and is cursed.
+All creatures in a 15-foot cone must attempt a DC 24 Reflex check save.\n* * *\n\n**Critical Success** The creature is unaffected.\n\n**Success** The creature takes 3d6 fire damage.\n\n**Failure** The creature takes 6d6 fire damage and is [[Conditions/Sickened|Sickened 1]] by the agonizing pain of the burns.\n\n**Critical Failure** The creature takes 6d6 fire damage and is cursed.
 The burns caused by the fire linger, and the charred flesh remains blistered.
 The cursed creature takes a –1 status penalty to all checks from the constant pain.
 Healing doesn't alter the appearance of the burns or lessen the penalty, but removing the curse does."

 ```